ColinDaly75/QAC_with_LTR_for_ES/README.md

 -----------------------------------------------------------------------------------
 ## Intro
 The code outlined in this repository pertains to the field of Query Auto-Completion (QAC) in the domain of Enterprise Search (ES).
-This code accompanies my paper entitled "**Learning to Rank for Query Auto-Complete with Language Modelling for Enterprise Search.**"
+This code accompanies my paper entitled "**Learning to Rank for Query Auto-Complete with Language Modelling for Enterprise Search**", which was voted the best overall paper at KDIR 2024.

 ## Analysis & Experiments